vdhamer/Photo-Club-Hub/.github/README.md

 * website for photographer1 (hosted on site1)
   * photo galleryA (e.g. portraits)
-    * invidiual images
+    * images in galleryA
   * photo galleryB (e.g. landscapes)
-    * individual imgages
+    * images in galleryB

 * website for photographer 2 (hosted on site2)
   * photo galleryC
     * :